Dual consciousness: Controversy and alternative explanations

 Gonzalo Munevar has proposed an alternative explanation to demonstrate that these strange behaviors are spawned from areas in the brain and not by a dual consciousness.
 Two cortical areas in particular, the supplementary motor area (SMA) and the premotor cortex (PMC), are crucial in the planning of executing motor tasks to external stimuli presented in the person's perceptual field.
-For example, a person may pick up a glass of water with his right hand and put it up to his lips for a drink.
-The person may have picked up the glass with his right hand, but well before this action takes place, the PMC and SMA consider a variety of different possibilities of how this action could be performed.
-He could have picked it up with his left hand, his mouth, even his foot!
-He could have done it quickly or slowly.
+For example, a person may pick up a glass of water with their right hand and put it up to their lips for a drink.
+The person may have picked up the glass with their right hand, but well before this action takes place, the PMC and SMA consider a variety of different possibilities of how this action could be performed.
+They could have picked it up with their left hand, their mouth, or their foot.
+They could have done it quickly or slowly.
 Many possibilities are entertained, but few are actually executed.
 These actions are sent from the PMC to the Motor Cortex for execution.
 The rest are inhibited by the SMA and are not performed.

-It is also important to understand that the processes of the SMA and PMC are done unconsciously.
+The processes of the SMA and PMC are done unconsciously.
 The SMA and PMC consider the many alternative actions many milliseconds before the chosen action takes place.
-The person is never consciously aware of these alternative possibilities the brain has juggled with before he picks it up with the right hand; he just does it.
+The person is never consciously aware of these alternative possibilities the brain has considered before they pick it up with the right hand; they just do it.
 The action of picking up the glass with the right hand is also performed unconsciously.
-It may be preferable to use his right hand because he is right handed and doing so is therefore more comfortable or perhaps the glass is placed on his right side and the possibility that expends the least amount of energy is using the right hand to pick it up.
+It may be preferable to use their right hand because they are right-handed, and doing so is therefore more comfortable; alternatively, the glass may be placed to their right, and the possibility that expends the least amount of energy is using the right hand to pick it up.